dvdmtw98/blog/Post Vault/articles/2024-02-13-building-home-lab-part-11.md

 ![flare-23|240](images/building-home-lab-part-8/flare-23.png)

-Enter the following command to check if SSH server is running.
+Enter the following command to check if the SSH server is running.

 ```powershell
 Get-Service sshd
 ```

-Run the following to enable SSH server.
+Run the following to enable the SSH server.

 ```powershell
 Start-Service sshd